Skip to main content

 • improved station access for everyone

-The project will create more than 120 jobs during construction.
-It will also restore more than a hectare of brownfield land.
+The project created more than 120 jobs during construction and restored more than a hectare of brownfield land.
 Brownfield land is land that was used for industrial or commercial purposes in the past.

-There will be 2 new stations at Willenhall and Darlaston.
-They’ll each have 2 platforms suitable for 4-car trains.
-The stations will also have:
+Willenhall and Darlaston stations have two platforms suitable for 4-car trains.
+The stations have:

 • pedestrian footbridges, stairs and lifts